 Vaccines for Africa provides up-to-date, evidence-based information about vaccines and immunization practices relevant in Africa.
 The site is administered by the University of Cape Town.

-Vaccine Information is the Immunization Action Coalition's new website for the general public and healthcare professionals.
+Vaccine Information is the Immunization Action Coalition's website for the general public and healthcare professionals.
 It features reliable information about vaccine preventable diseases and helpful resources such as disease photos, videos and related websites.

 The Vaccine Mom is a blog by a mom who is also a scientist who studies immunology.